 (g) place a credit freeze; and

-If coerced debt victims were able to claim the legal protections given to other victims of identity theft, it would make a specific and meaningful difference in the lives of survivors of domestic violence in Texas.
-For example, in the case of Sylvia, described above, a change to the Texas Penal Code definition of identity theft to include lack of effective consent, would enable her to successfully file a police report for .
-She could then use this identity theft report to access the protections under FACTA.
-One of these protections could be that the coerced debt is blocked from her consumer report.
+If coerced debt survivors were able to claim the legal protections given to other victims of identity theft, it would make a specific and meaningful difference in the lives of domestic violence survivors in Texas.
+For example, in the case of Yesenia, described above, this change to the Texas Penal Code would enable her to successfully file a police report for identity theft.
+She could then use this identity theft report and an identity theft affidavit to access the protections under FACTA.
+One of these protections could be that the coerced debt is blocked from her credit report.

 Texas law does not include explicit provisions related to economic security, but it allows judges the discretion to include economic security provisions in civil protective orders.
-Economic security protections could include features such as:
+Economic security protections could include features, such as:

 - Ordering the abuser to refrain from accruing any new debts; and

-The increased prevalence of consumer debt and the increased use of the Internet to obtain credit has given abusers new mechanisms by which they can exert coercive control over partners.
+The increased prevalence of consumer debt and the increased use of the internet to obtain credit has given abusers new mechanisms by which they can exert coercive control over partners.
 Expanding tools to address coerced debt is key to the long-term economic well-being of survivors of domestic violence.